whoisdsmith/AI-MTHRFCKR/README.md

 - [Thumbsnap](http://art.thumbsnap.com) - AI Art Generator!
 Powered By Stable Diffusion - Thumbsnap - Free Photo & Video Hosting.
 ThumbSnap Free Photo And Video Sharing.
 - [Thundercontent](http://thundercontent.com) - Write Articles With Ai-Assistant—Thundercontent.
 Thundercontent Uses Artificial Intelligence To Help You Write Unique Articles On Any Topic At The Speed Of Light.
 Scale Your Content Strategy.
 Overcome Writer's Block.
 - [Titan](http://www.compliancequarter.com.au) - Expert Compliance Systems And Resources - Compliance Quarter.
 Regulatory Compliance Management System And Expertise For Energy, Financial Services And Other Regulated Industries.
 We Offer Expert Systems And Services To Take Regulatory Burden Off Your Shoulders.
+- [TLDR This](http://tldrthis.com) - Tldr This - Article Summarizer & Online Text Summarizing Tool.
+This Helps You Summarize Any Piece Of Text Into Concise, Easy To Digest Content So You Can Free Yourself From Information Overload.
+- [Torto.ai](http://torto.ai) - Stock Market Made Simple
 - [ToWords](http://www.towords.io) - Towards Youtube To Words.
 Make Your Videos And Audio Come Alive With Written Words.
-- [Torto.ai](http://torto.ai) - Stock Market Made Simple
 - [Traq.ai](http://www.traq.ai)
 - [Tribescaler](http://tribescaler.com) - Tribescaler
 - [Tunes For Tales](http://tunesfortales.fun) - Tunes For Tales